cachethq/cachet/CONTRIBUTING.md

 # Contribution Guidelines

+## Thank you

+Firstly, thank you for taking an interest in Cachet and for reading this guide.

 ## Creating issues

 We track feature requests and bug reports on the [issue tracker](https://github.com/cachethq/Cachet/issues).
 Please send support requests to our support email; [support@alt-three.com](mailto:support@alt-three.com?subject=Cachet%20Support).